 Home to mighty rock mountains, the thrilling Nilgiri Mountain Railway, refreshing gardens, and dangerous hairpin bends, Ooty never fails to charm the travelers with its magic.

-The Toy Train, covering a distance of total 46 km in a span of 5 hours, takes one through a truly spectacular journey filled with picturesque views enroute.
+The Toy Train, covering a distance of a total of 46 km in a span of 5 hours, takes one through a truly spectacular journey filled with picturesque views en route.

 Ooty Lake lies at a distance of approximately 2 km from Ooty city in the district Nilgiris.
 The beautiful lake is spread over an area of 65 acres.